John Gruber: A Mix of the Technical, the Artful, the Thoughtful, and the Absurd

 It would seem like a missed opportunity never to write a book.
 Most novels are just dreadful; I don’t know if I could do a good one, but I know I could do better than most.
 But it never seems like the right time to start.
 I just stumbled across an apt quote from Emerson last week: “We postpone our literary work until we have more ripeness and skill to write, and we one day discover that our literary talent was a youthful effervescence which we have now lost.”

 John’s is just one of a handful of interviews with some cool folks.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.